 This is minor, but it shows a significant downplay of how widespread and national the “Day Without Immigrants” was.
 It shows clear bias in how they view said protest when you marginalize like this.
 A better solution is to not reference it at all to limit bias in reporting.

 Screen capture of their headlines as of 2/17/2017

 This image shows the Breitbart link but fails to direct link to the study – the site goes on to deride the lack of teaching US History in history course work throughout many “elite” colleges around the country.
-Ironically, they fail to follow a standard referencing practice you might learn at one of those colleges of citing primary sources only.
+Ironically, they fail to follow a standard referencing practice you might learn at one of those citing primary sources only.